 Public Transport in Dar es Salaam

-If Arabic architecture, with its elegant mosques and numerous arches and arabesques, appeals to you more, take a trip to Zanzibar.
+If you are fond of Arabic architecture, with its elegant mosques and numerous arches and arabesques, take a trip to Zanzibar.
 The Arab and Indian architectural heritage is much better preserved there than in the city of Dar.
 In Dar es Salaam, mosques are often lost against the background of poorly organized dense urban development.
 However, . there are several landmark mosques located in Dar es Salaam.
-If you’re a devout Muslim (or appreciate the architecture with a respect to the religion), you may be interested in visiting some of the noteworthy mosques in the city: the very beautiful Khoja Shia Ithna-Ashari Masjid, Masjid Maamur, Masjid Hakimi, Sunni Mosque, and, for example, Masjid Qiblatein in the center.
+If you’re a devout Muslim (or appreciate the architecture with a respect to the religion), you may be interested in visiting some of the noteworthy mosques in the city: the very beautiful Khoja Shia Ithna-Ashari Masjid, the Masjid Maamur, Masjid Hakimi, the famous Sunni Mosque, or the Masjid Qiblatain in the center.

-Now that you have an idea of the most densely populated city on the entire Swahili shore in East Africa, let us check the list of exciting places and separate beauty sights recommended for visiting.
+Now that you have an idea of the most densely populated city on the Swahili shore ,check out the list of exciting places to visit.

 Best Spots in Dar es Salaam

-Kivukoni is deemed to be a touristic district, and you will likely stay in one of the hotels located there.
-At the very least, you will take a walk in this district, with its beautiful buildings and kempt streets.
+Kivukoni is deemed the touristic district, and you will likely stay in one of the lovely hotels located there.
+At the very least, you should take a stroll through this district, with its beautiful buildings and well-kept streets.
 Kivukoni’s largest markets are Msasani and Mzizima.
-By the way, Mzizima was the name of that fishers’ village, which stood there where today’s Dar es Salaam was founded.
+By the way, Mzizima was the name of the original fishing village, where Dar es Salaam stands today.

 Mzizima market (or simply Kivukoni Fish Market) is an absolute must-visit for those who love fish and seafood.
 It is said that you can find fish of all tastes here.
-And you can buy both fresh fish and fish cooked directly at the market, a little farther from the coastal rows.
-We advise you to go to the market for fish in the morning or in the evening when fishers deliver fresh catch.
+And, you can buy both fresh fish and fish cooked directly at the market, too.
+We advise you to go to the market in the morning or in the evening when fishermen deliver their fresh catches.

-For hiking enthusiasts, we recommend walking along Barack Obama Drive, which winds around Kivukoni along the sea.
-The white sandy shoreline is just around the corner.
-In the morning, you can watch the beautiful sunrise over the vast Indian Ocean.
+For hiking enthusiasts, we recommend walking along Barack Obama Drive, which winds around Kivukoni with the white sandy shoreline is just around the corner.
+In the morning, you can watch the beautiful sunrise over the vast Indian Ocean from this pathway.

 Museums of Dar es Salaam

-Also, in Kivukoni, there is the National Museum of Tanzania.
-It is considered to be the oldest and largest in Tanzania.
+Also located in Kivukoni is the National Museum of Tanzania.
+It is considered to be the oldest and largest museum in Tanzania.
 We recommend starting all museum excursions and visiting the permanent/temporary exhibitions from there.
-It’s likely that the information this museum can provide you will be sufficient; if not, a visit to this museum can help you prepare an individual program based on what interests you most.
+You can either visit the museum and enjoy the exhibits in general, or ask for an individual program if you have something specific you are interested in.

-- Village Museum: permanent exhibition of this museum dedicated to the rural life of the Tanzanians (Makumbusho) is an open-air site, which includes over 30 traditional huts of three different types – msongo, tembe, and banda (until recently, these could be seen over the major part of Tanzania’s territory, but now, these wooden edifices are only used in the hardest-to-reach and the poorest villages, where semi-tribal communities reside)
+- Village Museum: this is a permanent exhibition dedicated to the rural life of the Tanzanians (Makumbusho).
+It is an open-air site, which includes over 30 traditional huts of three different types – msongo, tembe, and banda.
+Until recently, these types of huts could be seen over the major part of Tanzania’s territory, but now, these edifices made of natural materials are only used in the hardest-to-reach and the poorest villages, where semi-tribal communities reside.

-- Arusha Declaration Museum: It is in fact a museum of the contemporary political history of Tanzania, which began after the independence from Great Britain was obtained (in 1967, a meeting of historical significance took place in the building of the museum.
-During that meeting, a declaration by president Julius Nyerere was proclaimed and adopted.
-The document declared a course towards ujamaa, African socialism which was based on the human dignity protection, elimination of poverty, ignorance and diseases, collective economic activity, reliance on own resources under the minimal influence of foreign capital).
+- The Arusha Declaration Museum is a museum of contemporary political history of Tanzania, focusing on the period following the country's independence from Great Britain in 1967.
+The museum is located in the building where a historic meeting took place, during which President Julius Nyerere proclaimed and adopted the Arusha Declaration, a document outlining a course towards ujamaa, or African socialism, based on the protection of human dignity, the elimination of poverty, ignorance, and disease, collective economic activity, and reliance on domestic resources with minimal foreign capita.

-- Maji Maji War Memorial Museum: A museum situated in the city of Songea; it is dedicated to Maji Maji Rebellion – a series of heroic uprisings during 1905-1907.
-During that time, the local peasants were economically stifled and brutally terrorized by the German colonizers; then rebelled and gave their lives in the struggle for freedom (tens or even hundreds of thousands of Tanzanians died, and 67 Maji Maji heroes were executed in public in the place where the memorial now is).
+- The Maji Maji War Memorial Museum is located in the city of Songea and is dedicated to the Maji Maji Rebellion, a series of uprisings that took place between 1905 and 1907.
+During this time, local peasants were economically oppressed and violently suppressed by German colonizers, leading to a rebellion in which tens or even hundreds of thousands of Tanzanians died, with 67 Maji Maji heroes being publicly executed in the place where the memorial now stands.

-- Kawawa Memorial Museum is dedicated to Rashidi Mfaume Kawawa, another Tanzanian politician in the ‘60s and ‘70s, a deputy of Julius Nyerere and the first prime minister of the country.
+- The Kawawa Memorial Museum is dedicated to Rashidi Mfaume Kawawa, a Tanzanian politician from the 1960s and 1970s and a deputy of Julius Nyerere, who served as the first prime minister of the country.

-Of all the individual museums, Makumbusho, alias the Village Museum, is definitely worth your attention and visit.
-The tree branch huts which until recently were commonplace in mainland Tanzania, carry the spirit of the simple African life that is now increasingly difficult to find even in the outback.
-In addition, demonstrative ritual dances and other events demonstrating the tribal culture are often held on the territory of the museum and are sure to enrich your experience in Tanzania.
+Of all the museums, Makumbusho (the Village Museum), is definitely worth your a visit.
+The tree branch huts represent a simplicity and connection to nature which is speaks to the history of rural life in Tanzania.
+In addition, ritual dances and other events demonstrating the tribal culture are often held on the territory of the museum and are sure to enrich your experience in Tanzania.

-In addition, the National Museum of Tanzania has a gallery of modern art, and you can also see images of cave paintings found not only in Tanzania but also in other parts of Africa for an all-around experience of art and culture.
+The National Museum of Tanzania has a gallery of modern art, and you can also see photos of images of cave paintings found not only in Tanzania, but also in other parts of Africa for an all-around experience of art and culture.

 Parks and Conservation Areas

-Next to the museum, there is a small botanical garden.
-It is more of a cozy green park with a collection of trees and other plants typical of Tanzania.
-You won't find much botanical information here, but you can take a nice walk in the shade of the sprawling palm trees and relax on a sultry day on the benches under the trees.
+Next to the museum, there is a small botanical garden which gives a sample of some of the trees and plants typical of Tanzania.
+You won't find much botanical information here, but you can take a nice walk in the shade of the sprawling palm trees and relax on the benches under the trees.

 There are many small parks in and around the city for comfortable walks, as well as nature reserves such as the Pande Game Reserve and the Pugu Hills Forest Reserve.
 The former is right in the city, in the northern part.
 You can hike, bike, and explore the local butterflies and birds, as well as the plants that are abundant there.
 Pugu Hills Forest Reserve is a bit further, located an hour and a half drive from downtown and includes a small lake.
-Pugu Hills command a beautiful view of Dar es Salaam.
-Entrance into the protected forest costs little money, and for informative walks, you can hire a guide who will tell you about the local trees and the history of the area where the Zaramo tribes lived.
+The Pugu Hills command a beautiful view of Dar es Salaam.
+Entrance into the protected forest costs little money, and for informative walks, you can hire a guide who will tell you about the local trees and the history of the area where the Zaramo tribes once lived.

 Ancient Ruins near Dar

-If you have a day or two to spare, you can go to places where ancient ruins of medieval cities remain.
-There are a few on the Swahili coast, so you can find fascinating spots with ruins relatively close to Dar es Salaam.
+If you have a day or two to spare, you can visit ancient ruins of former booming cities that speak to the importance of Tanzania centuries ago.
+You can find fascinating ruins relatively close to Dar es Salaam.

 The most famous is Kilwa Island, 250 km south of Dar es Salaam.
-There is an archeological monument - a complex of stone buildings built in the 13th-18th centuries.
-These are Kilwa Mosque, Husuni Kubwa and Husuni Ndogo palaces, and Gereza Fort.
-They are on the UNESCO World Heritage List and are the monuments of the bygone Swahili culture, a powerful city-state that traded with many cities in what now belong to Kenya, Mozambique, Tanzania, as well as the island city-states of Madagascar, Zanzibar Archipelago, and Comoros.
-It is believed that most of the artifacts and structures of Kilwa-Kisiwani are still waiting for their pioneering archaeologists.
+There is an archeological monument - a complex of stone buildings built in the 13th-18th centuries: Kilwa Mosque, Husuni Kubwa and Husuni Ndogo palaces, and Gereza Fort.
+They are on the UNESCO World Heritage List and are the monuments of the bygone Swahili culture, a powerful city-state that traded with many cities in what are now modern-day Kenya, Mozambique, Tanzania, as well as the island city-states of Madagascar, Zanzibar Archipelago, and Comoros.
+It is believed that most of the artifacts and structures of Kilwa-Kisiwani are still to be properly studied by archaeologists.

 Nearby are the ruins of the 14th -16th century stone city of Songo Mnara, also a UNESCO World Heritage Site.
-Here are the remains of residential quarters and public buildings, including six mosques built from coral, a typical material for medieval coastal cities.
-Songo Mnara was also once a trading town that did business with China and India.
-The trade relations are indicated by the numerous coins and pottery found in ruins, which served as exchange goods.
+Here are the remains of residential quarters and public buildings, including six mosques built from coral, a typical material for ancient coastal cities.
+Songo Mnara was also once a trading town that did business with China and India, based on the artifacts found within the ruins, such as coins and pottery, which served as exchange goods between the ancient nations.

-The largest number of stone buildings and evidence of medieval cultural life in the region are preserved on the main island of the Zanzibar archipelago (although excavations have also been successfully conducted on the neighboring Pemba).
-The Stone City of Zanzibar preserves an impressive historical legacy.
-But this is yet another big story.
-If you can't wait to visit it, head to the Zanzibar Ferry leaving for the island four times a day.
+The largest number of stone buildings and evidence of a previous culture in the region are preserved on the main island of the Zanzibar archipelago (although excavations have also been successfully conducted on the neighboring Pemba).
+The preserved city of Stonetown has an impressive historical legacy in Zanzibar, easily reached by ferry from Dar es Salaam’s port.

-Perhaps the most famous and attractive beach is the Coco Beach.
-It is quite a long stretch of shore with pleasant light sand and slowly rolling waves of the sun-heated ocean.
-You can wander barefoot on the sand, swim, get a little sun, sit under an umbrella if you don’t want the sun).
-Enjoy a drink at one of the bars, drink a soft drink, or have a snack.
-The beach is public, so it's always crowded.
-Be also prepared that you might be unlucky with the timing of your visit and catch too much trash on the beach (seaweed and bottles left behind by people).
+Perhaps the most famous and attractive beach is Coco Beach.
+It is quite a long stretch of shore with pleasant soft, white sand and gentle waves.
+You can wander barefoot on the sand, swim in the ocean and get a little sun (or, sit under an umbrella if you don’t want the sun).
+Enjoy a drink at one of the bars, or have a snack.
+However, the beach is public, so it's always crowded and sometimes the crowds leave garbage behind.

 All the beaches listed above are public and are accessible to everybody.
-One of Dar's elite beaches is Yacht Club Beach, next to which the Dar es Salaam Yacht Club is located.
-Those accustomed to relaxing in style can enjoy elite watersports here and meet a luxurious sunset on the clean beach of the enclosed area or taste the delicious food in the restaurant.
+One of Dar's elite beaches is Yacht Club Beach, beside the Dar es Salaam Yacht Club.
+Those accustomed to relaxing in style can enjoy elite watersports here and meet a luxurious sunset on the clean beach.
 Club membership is required to enter this beach.

 Within the city limits, at the southern end of the bay, you can relax at Kijichi Beach.
-You will be surrounded on all sides by Dar es Salaam.
+You will be surrounded on all sides by the city of Dar es Salaam.
 This is probably the most suitable beach vacation option for the locals who do not have time to travel to the coast properly.
-And if, on the contrary, you want a little seaside adventure for a day, you can get out to the nearby islands: Bongoyo and Mbudya.

 Island Beach Resorts: Bongoyo and Mbudya